Termoli: Seaside resort

 Termoli's resorts are renowned for the quality of their beaches and the relative purity of their waters.Very few non-Italians come to stay in this area.
 Increasingly, the tourists to Molise are from the Naples and Apulia regions, to the south of Molise.
 Recently palm trees have been planted along the seaside promenade, and in the summer the many restaurants are crowded with visitors from surrounding communities.

 Within a radius of about 25 km from Termoli travellers can find the hilltowns of Larino, Casacalenda, Montorio, and Montelongo, which preserve a rural way of life which is disappearing in other, more developed, parts of Italy.

 Port and fishing

 Termoli continues to be a port and a fishing town.
 A distinguishing feature of the old town are the trabucchi, wooden structures for fishing without the use of boats.

-Ferries run from Termoli to the Isole Tremiti archipelago in the Adriatic Sea.
+Ferries run from Termoli to the Tremiti Islands archipelago in the Adriatic Sea.